- Chart

 Reputation and Reliability

-Franklin Templeton is a well-established global investment management firm with a long history and a strong reputation for providing a diverse range of investment products.
+Franklin Templeton Investments is a well-established global investment management organization with a long history and a strong reputation for managing a wide range of financial products, including ETFs.
+They are known for their robust research capabilities and commitment to client service.

 Management Expertise